A model for framed configuration spaces of points: Background and recollections

 However, there is no natural direct map from the left to the right as would be required for a cooperad.
 One can use one of three workarounds for this problem: (i) use homotopy operads as in \cite{LambrechtsVolic2014,KhoroshkinWillwacher2017}; (ii) alter the functor $\Omega$ as in \cite{Fresse2017a,Fresse2017b}; or (iii) work with topological vector spaces and the projectively completed tensor product so that the right-hand arrow above becomes an isomorphism.
 We will follow here the first approach, using an ``ad hoc'' notion of homotopy operad proposed in \cite{LambrechtsVolic2014}, see \cite{KhoroshkinWillwacher2017} for more details.

+\begin{rem} Although we expect that the homotopy theory of the notion of homotopy operads from~\cite{LambrechtsVolic2014,KhoroshkinWillwacher2017} can be worked out to be equivalent to the rational homotopy theory of~\cite{Fresse2017a,Fresse2017b}, this has not yet been done. \end{rem}

-Concretely, let $\fT$ be category whose objects are forests of rooted trees from~\cite{KhoroshkinWillwacher2017}, and whose morphisms are generated by contracting edges of trees, and by cutting edges.
+Concretely, let $\fT$ be the category whose objects are forests of rooted trees from~\cite{KhoroshkinWillwacher2017}, and whose morphisms are generated by contracting edges of trees, by cutting edges and by tree isomorphisms.
 The category $\fT$ is symmetric monoidal, the monoidal product being the disjoint union of forests.

 We say that a (nonunital) homotopy operad in a symmetric monoidal category $\catC$ with weak equivalences is a symmetric monoidal functor

 such that all cutting morphisms are sent to weak equivalences.
 Concretely, a (nonunital) homotopy operad consists of the data \begin{itemize} \item For every tree $T$ an object $\op P(T)$, on which the automorphisms of $T$ act. \item For every edge contraction $T\to T'$ (a map of trees) we have a corresponding map $\op P(T)\to \op P(T')$. \item If $T$ is obtained by grafting $T_1$ and $T_2$ then we have a weak equivalence $\op P(T)\xrightarrow{\sim} \op P(T_1)\otimes \op P(T_2)$. \end{itemize} These data must satisfy natural compatibility conditions.
 Any ordinary (nonunital) operad $\op P$ is also a homotopy operad, by setting